Cheam softening

 We are extremely proud of our water quality, which is industry-leading as confirmed by the Drinking Water Inspectorate (DWI) in its 2024 report.

-To help you set your domestic appliances, such as dishwashers, the hardness of the water while we are not softening at Cheam is provided below and is shown in different units:
+To help you re-set your domestic appliances, such as dishwashers, the hardness of the water now that we have resumed softening at Cheam is provided below and is shown in different units:

 FAQs: